 Troupes are no longer required to apply for a one act performance slot.
-Simply register your One Act for participation via our online registration system.
+Simply register your One Act for participation via our online registration system and complete the supplemental one act application including a signed principal permission form.
 Performance opportunities are on a first-come, first-serve basis and are limited to 24 performance slots with a maximum performance length of 45 minutes.
 Please consider carefully before reserving a slot.
 Remember, all troupes registering for a performance slot become financially responsible for paying for that slot, even if they cancel prior to submitting their registration.
 Troupes must submit their proof of paid rights/royalties and cutting permission if applicable with their registration payment.

 One Act Festival Rules and Becoming Chapter Select:

 Maryland Thespians follow the National Guidelines for One Acts, and selects a One Act to recommend for performance at the International Thespian Festival called the Chapter Select.
 To be chosen as Chapter Select, One Acts must be adjudicated at the Maryland State Thespian Festivalby an evaluation team selected by the chapter director and/or governing board.
 The evaluation team may select one top-quality show (and an alternate in case the first school is unable to attend) as the Chapter Select representing the State of Maryland in the Chapter Select Showcase at the International Thespian Festival.
 The Chapter Select will be the One Act that receives the highest rating on the Maryland Chapter One Act Festival Rubric.
-At the International Thespian Festival, performances take place in the Howell Theatre on campus at the University of Nebraska, Lincoln (UNL).
+At the International Thespian Festival, performances take place at Indiana University Bloomington.
 On both the state and national levels, a One Act is granted forty-five minutes of performance time, ten minutes to set, and five minutes to strike.
-There are 20 performance slots available in the Chapter Select Showcase at the International Thespian Festival.
-Slots will be assigned on a first-come, first-served basis until the One Act schedule is full.
+At the state level, performance slots will be assigned on a first-come, first-served basis until the One Act schedule is full.
 To ensure the widest array of theatrical variety, no two schools will be allowed to present the same title at the same festival.
-If invited to present, a troupe must be registered for the entire Festival weekend.
+If presenting a One Act the troupe must be registered for the entire Festival weekend.

 Troupes that exceed any time limit (set, performance, strike) will be disqualified.